 |Creation date: ||12/14/15 4:35 PM|

 |Last modified on: ||3/7/22 10:55 AM|

-Administrators were able to conveniently add sender's domain name to a white list when marking a message good in earlier versions of Xeams.
+Administrators were able to conveniently add sender's domain names to a white list when marking a message good in earlier versions of Xeams.
 In fact, it was so convenient that many administrators over used this method, incorrectly white listing many domains.
 This feature was later removed in newer versions, which was done by design.
 Instead of adding messages to a white list, Xeams checks if an SPF record exists for the domain and allows administrators to add the domain to SPF trusted domains instead.
-Refer to this document for more reasoning.
+Refer to this document

 Note that you can still white list a domain by adding a rule under Filter Management > Content Filters > Sender Filters